uob-mu3e/daq_wiki/May 17th, 2021 - Integration run preparation.md

 * :hammer: FEB control via crate controller
 * :muscle: FEB monitoring via crate controller
 * :hammer: Programming and monitoring of switching boards
-   NIOS link monitoring should be available on a MIDAS custom page
+   *NIOS link monitoring should be available on a MIDAS custom page; Marius will work on this once firmware is ready; programming will be via a terminal*
 * :hammer: Programming and monitoring of receiving boards
 * :hammer: Quartus licenses at PSI
+   *PSI license server available, Nik will try to create our own server once there*

 ## Backend software ##